 Planning for a Successful Charity Event

-Charity events are not only a great way to fundraise and raise awareness for your cause, but if done properly it can also be a fantastic way to widen your support base and reach new audiences.
+Holding a charity event is not only a great way to fundraise and raise awareness for your cause, but if done properly it can also be a fantastic way to widen your support base and reach new audiences.

 The first step in planning your charity event is always to define the purpose- this will allow you to work backwards from there.
 Also vital is to have a budget, and a goal that you would like to raise.
 Remember that your target $ needs to be after you have deducted your expenses…

 Following are some other things you might like to consider when planning your event.

 • Take into account the timing of your event.
 Depending on the type of crowd you are trying to attract, the time of day will have to be considered.
 Is your event during work hours?
 Is it too late for children to attend?
 Are there other major events on around the same time that may clash with your event date?